saraswat2385/assignment/README.md

+# CompanyNews Application

 ### Building app on local

-To build the application on local run following command
+To build the application on local machine run following command
 ```
 cd docker
 ./build.sh